 MSc in Climate Change: Policy, Media and Society

-Climate change is the greatest challenge humanity has ever faced.
-It is hugely complex and requires a broad range of responses from many sectors of society.
+The challenges posed by climate change are hugely complex and require a broad range of responses from many sectors of society.
 We currently lack many of the appropriate policies, institutions, and societal responses.

 DCU’s MSc. in Climate Change: Policy, Media and Society interrogates how societies are responding to climate change, and how that response can be strengthened.
 It examines the roles played by politics, regulation, law, education and the media in creating the broad societal response demanded by climate change.